Ute (vehicle): Holden

-From 1951–1968, the "utility" was sold as part of the 48–215 to HR model ranges.
-From 1968–1984 the "utility" was included in the Holden Belmont/Kingswood range.
+From 1951 to 1968, the "utility" was sold as part of the 48–215 to HR model ranges.
+From 1968 to 1984 the "utility" was included in the Holden Belmont/Kingswood range.
 In 1984, Holden discontinued the ute variant and it was not part of the VB to VL Commodore ranges.
 The model returned in 1990 based on the VN Commodore chassis and remained part of the model range until Australian production ended in 2017.
 In 2000, the Holden Commodore was the first Australian ute to feature independent rear suspension, the Ford Falcon ute retained a live axle rear suspension design until production ended in 2016.

-In 2008, the VE Commodore Ute was proposed to be exported to North America as the Pontiac G8 ST. At least one prototype was built, but GM decided not to proceed with production due to the Global Financial Crisis.
+In 2008, the VE Commodore Ute was proposed to be exported to North America as the Pontiac G8 ST. At least one prototype was built, but GM did not proceed with production due to the 2008 financial crisis.

 Utes produced by Holden or its parent company General Motors in Australia: